 Habitat: Wild Hyacinth grows from an ovoid bulb, 1 to 3 cm in diameter, with fibrous roots.
-It grows best in full to at lease partial sun, wet-mesic to dry-mesic moisture conditions, but there must be adequate moisture during the flowering period.
-Rich loamy hight quality soils are best.
+It grows best in full to at least partial sun, wet-mesic to dry-mesic moisture conditions, but there must be adequate moisture during the flowering period.
+Rich loamy high quality soils are best.
 Plants develop slowly but are usually long lived.
-Bulb offsets are not usually occurring and the plants means of propagation is by reseeding.
+Bulb offsets are not usually occurring and the plant's means of propagation is by reseeding.
 Close clusters of plants are uncommon as plants develop from where seeds fall, not by clonal offsets.

 Comparisons: In certain states of the U.S. central plains region another species that is very closely related overlaps the range.
 C. angusta, Prairie Camas, has an longer inflorescence - 10 to 33 inches high, with numerous bracts on the inflorescence; the fruit capsules ovoid to ellipsoid with their stalks mostly incurving to erect and the plants usually flower 2 to 3 weeks later that C. scilloides.

 Above: The inflorescence is a spike of flowers atop a scape.
 Note the small bracts on the scape below the flowers.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.